Jibodeah/desktop_ponymotes/README.md

 ...If you're still unsure, feel free to ask.

+## How does it handle animated emotes?

+Unfortunately, a static PNG image of the first frame only is downloaded.
+A limitation of the backend.

 ## Special Thanks

 * DinsFire, for allowing me to use the backend he built for his [PonyMotes Android App](http://dinsfire.com/projects/reddit-emotes/)